 Unlawful transfer for sale is a class 6 felony.

-A person can be charged with concealment or removal of secured property if they conceal or remove property from the state of Colorado without written consent of the secured creditor where it is be required.
+A person can be charged with concealment or removal of secured property if they conceal or remove property from the state of Colorado without the written consent of the secured creditor where it is be required.

 Concealment or removal of secured property can be a class 5 felony or a class 1 misdemeanor.